Lennart05/toponym/README.md

 frequent strings in the United Kingdom consisting of (a length of) three characters (`len = 3`).
 The cut-off ratio of 80% (`rat = .8`) means that at least 80% of all occurrences (in the country or countries) must be inside the polygon.
-In this case, the string “-rpe” occurs 175 times in the United Kingdom and 156 of these 176 occurrences are within the target polygon resulting in a ratio percentage of 89.14%.
+In this case, the string -rpe occurs 293 times in the United Kingdom and 264 of these 293 occurrences are within the target polygon resulting in a ratio percentage of 90.1%.

 ## Creating multiple maps at once